Land law

 Land rights are such a basic form of law that they develop even where there is no state to enforce them; for example, the claim clubs of the American West were institutions that arose organically to enforce the system of rules appurtenant to mining.
 Squatting, the occupation of land without ownership, is a globally ubiquitous phenomenon.

+Indigenous land rights is also a perennial related issue.

 National sovereignty

 Sovereignty, in common law jurisdictions, is often referred to as absolute title, radical title, or allodial title.
 Nearly all of these jurisdictions have a system of land registration, to record fee simple interests, and a land claim process to resolve disputes.